klarna/klarna-mobile-sdk-flutter/README.md

 ## Contribution

-Before contributing, please read through the [Klarna In-App SDK documentation](https://developers.klarna.com/documentation/in-app/).
+Before contributing, please read through the [Klarna Mobile SDK documentation](https://docs.klarna.com/in-app/).

 ##### Branching
 Prefix the branch you are going to work on depending on what you are working on (bug fix or feature).
 Use the following prefixes when creating a new branch: